Can Turmeric Relieve Arthritis, Joint Pain & Inflammation?

 - The condition or thickness of your skin surface

 As with ingestion, topical turmeric must also be combined with some sort of base that can act as a transporter.
 While topical turmeric is feasible, we believe there are too many factors that can affect its bioavailability.
-We believe ingestion is the better bet.
+We believe ingestion of turmeric is the better bet.

 The Best Solution for Long-Term Pain Relief